designerkamal/obopay.github.io/README.md

 ### Next Steps
 You have successfully added Obopay Payment to your Android App.
 For more information, do check out our documentation pages on Maven.

-Review:

-Review with Google and Fb login buttons
-PG Page branding is button
-It should create a mental model in SDK users mind (which may be untrue)